Satmodo Saves the Day

 If you spend a lot of time out of range of land-based communication, then you may want to consider buying a sat phone.

-Satmodo also supplies their services nationwide and puts great emphasis on having only the best customer service.
+Satmodo also supplies its services nationwide and puts great emphasis on having only the best customer service.
 They not only sell and rent, but also educate their customers on the use of the equipment making the process painless.

 Sat phone prices and services are so cheap now compared to days of old or the fuel we burn, that there is really no reason why you should not take advantage of the safety and peace of mind that a sat phone can bring to the table.